 Social tolerance to drug-abusing behaviors also plays a role in the development of opiate addiction.
 Many addicted adults grew up in homes where substance abuse was acceptable behavior.
 Positive images and mixed messages from the media and communities almost encourage drug abuse in some cases.

 Mental illness has been reported to be a substantial factor in a large number of individuals suffering from painkiller addiction.
-Some of these cases are due to lack of appropriate treatment or proper psychiatric diagnose.
+Some of these cases are due to a lack of appropriate treatment or proper psychiatric diagnose.

-Overall studies show that more males abuse prescription drugs including opioids than females in all ages groups except for the very young, aged 12 to 17 years.
+Overall studies show that more males abuse prescription drugs including opioids than females in all age groups except for the very young, aged 12 to 17 years.
 Young adults aged 18 to 25 are the biggest abusers of prescription opiates and other drugs, according to the National Institute on Drug Abuse.
 Sadly, this rampant abuse causes devastating consequences, include addiction and overdose death.

 Elderly people can become addicted to painkillers just as easily as younger people can.
 In fact, the older population may be at greater risk because seniors are more likely to suffer long-lasting and severe pain from injuries, such as falls, and chronic illnesses requiring prescription pain relief.
 Furthermore, in a sad way society is less likely to worry about the long-term health consequences of prescription painkillers in this older population.
 We believe that our seniors should receive at least if not more, the same amount of medical care and attention as our youngsters.